What is Operational CRM? Definition, Benefits & Use Cases

 In the manufacturing industry, the sales team plays a crucial role in managing relationships with potential customers, who often have long buying cycles and complex needs.

-CRM Creatio - sales process for manufacturing industry
+CRM Creatio - sales process for the manufacturing industry

 The CRM helps the sales reps prioritize leads by automatically scoring and qualifying prospects based on their likelihood to purchase.
 This way sales agents can focus their efforts on the most promising opportunities.
 When a business in need of your equipment shows interest, through a web form, email, or phone call, the CRM automatically assigns the lead to the most appropriate sales representative.